Bringhurst History, Family Crest & Coats of Arms

 The surname Bringhurst was first found in Leicestershire, where the town Bringhurst dates back to before the Norman Conquest and was given by "Ranulfe", a kinsman of King Edward the Confessor to the Abbey of Peterborough (Knight "Geoffrey de Bringhurst").
 The town like the surname went through many name changes through the ages including "Bruninghurst" in 1188 and later "Bringherst", "Brinkhurst", "Bringhast", and "Bringhaste."

-Important Dates for the Bringhurst family
+Early History of the Bringhurst family

 This web page shows only a small excerpt of our Bringhurst research.
 Another 185 words (13 lines of text) covering the years 1500, 1614, and 1748 are included under the topic Early Bringhurst History in all our PDF Extended History products and printed products wherever possible.